-- Any student who is absent must bring a note or medical document to Ms. Murray in the attendance office (Front of GA building) for your absences to be excused.
+- Any student who is absent must bring a note or medical document to Mrs. King in the attendance office (Front of GA building) for your absences to be excused.
 Any student who has more than seven (7) unexcused absences during the school year will be ineligible for participation in any extracurricular activities - examples include, but are not limited to, athletic contests, fine arts productions and competitions, dances, prom, senior activities such as Grad Night, vocational competitions, literary competitions and band competitions.
 Any student with 10 or more absences shall be deemed truant and a referral will be made to the SRO.

 - EMERGENCY MESSAGES: All messages for students will be routed through the attendance office.

 - Will I be contacted if my child is having behavioral or academic concerns?
 Yes, you will be contacted by school personnel if there is an issue that needs to be addressed.